L&L Style Photo Logo

 TIPS & TRICKS

-• Couples with scheduled marriage ceremonies may bring up to three (3) attendees (including desired witnesses 18 years of age or older).
-In addition, at
+• Couples with scheduled marriage ceremonies may bring up to four (4) attendees (including desired witnesses 18 years of age or older).
+In addition, at the City Clerk’s discretion, a limited number of children 12 years of age and under will be permitted as well.

 • Go with the flow.
 Even if you have an appointment there may be a waiting time depending on how many couples are getting married that day.